apigee/Sweetlime/Readme.md

 Thanks to all the super-geeks who have coded modules like Fetch, STProjectTemplates and many other super awesome sublime plugins that helped me in my endeavor

 ##Contribute
-All proxy developers - please use SweetLime :-)
+All proxy developers - please use SweetLime, break it, harass it and ask for feature developments Want to contribute more? - fork sweetlime, start coding and send me a pull request.